 The ice cream parlour

-With a catchphrase that riffs of the village’s mermaid folklore – ‘Nobody can resist a Moomaid’ – this company’s ice cream has become as legendary as the mythical creatures upon which it based its name.
+With the catchphrase, ‘Nobody can resist a Moomaid’, this company’s ice cream has become as legendary as the mythical creatures upon which it based its name.
 Moomaid of Zennor overlooks the spot where the ice cream is made (can’t get much more local than that!) and is often famed as the best ice cream in the whole of Cornwall.
 You can try a ‘Moomaid Mess Sundae’, made with crushed meringue and clotted Cornish cream, or a maybe just simple cone of salted almond, brandy and clotted cream, raspberry ripple, chocolate… the list goes on!

 The gourmet pub grub

 The top-rated restaurant in all of Zennor, The Gunard’s Head really takes the biscuit.
-Rustic country pub vibes meets exquisite dishes, this restaurant is all about cosy opulence.
+Rustic country pub meets exquisite dishes, this restaurant is all about cosy opulence.
 You’ll find it in the warmth of the log fires, the dark wood tables, the russet-red walls, and of course, the food.
-From their chicken and Serrano ham right down to their cappuccinos, you’ll find the little bit of West Country soul in everything you try.
+You’ll find the little bit of West Country soul in everything you try.

 The sandwich shop

 Home to Zennor’s most praised breaded creations, The Cornish Deli is a sandwich mecca and all-round good egg.
-It’s a small, dog friendly cafe four miles outside of Zennor, and the perfect place for a stop-off lunch on your day trip to neighbouring St Ives.
-Here you’ll find grilled cheese on thick crusty bread and fluffy crab filling.
+It’s a small, dog friendly cafe four miles outside of Zennor, and the perfect place for a quick lunch on your day trip to neighbouring St Ives.
 They are also particularly accommodating to those with gluten and dairy intolerances, so no one has to miss out!